techander/docker-jottacloud/README.md

 ## Exclude
-**IMPORTANT: Upstream BREAKING CHANGES in 0.12 (Version 0.12.50392 - 2021-10-26). .jottaignore no longer works.** https://docs.jottacloud.com/en/articles/1461561-release-notes-for-jottacloud-cli
+**IMPORTANT: Since 0.12.50392 (2021-10-26) this no longer works.
+PRs welcome.** https://docs.jottacloud.com/en/articles/1461561-release-notes-for-jottacloud-cli

 It's recommend to exclude some files/folders from being upload, to avoid [triggering speed limit](https://docs.jottacloud.com/en/articles/3271114-reduced-upload-speed) or for security reasons.

 To do so, jotta-cli supports two different ways:
 - Global excludes
    - Mount or edit `/config/.ignore` directly.